simonegiancola09/simonegiancola09.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Research Intern @[IST Austria](https://ist.ac.at/home) under the supervision of Prof. [Marco Mondelli](http://marcomondelli.com/) and a 2nd year MS in Data Science student at [Bocconi University](https://www.unibocconi.eu/wps/wcm/connect/bocconi/sitopubblico_en/navigation+tree/home/programs/master+of+science/data+science+and+business+analytics/).
+I am a Research Intern @[ENS Paris](https://www.ens.psl.eu/en) under the supervision of Prof. [Bruno Loureiro](https://brloureiro.github.io/).
+Last summer, I was a Research Intern @[IST Austria](https://ist.ac.at/home) under the supervision of Prof. [Marco Mondelli](http://marcomondelli.com/).
+I am about to graduate from a MS in Data Science at [Bocconi University](https://www.unibocconi.eu/wps/wcm/connect/bocconi/sitopubblico_en/navigation+tree/home/programs/master+of+science/data+science+and+business+analytics/).
 Before my graduate studies, I completed a Bachelor in Economics and Computer Science.

 - 🛠 My main research interest is **Theory of Learning** and of **Neural Networks** broadly